 Ask yourself: What is the problem your product is best-placed to solve?
 What other customer types that have the same problem?

 2. Walk in the customer’s shoes

 Amazon founder Jeff Bezos would insist on placing an empty chair in management meetings.
 It was a symbol to represent the needs of the customer.
 Entrepreneurs are obsessed with the perceived value of their product in the eyes of the customer.
 This goes beyond the obvious questions such as: ‘Who is our ideal customer?’ and ‘Will she want our product?’
 It explores a deeper understanding of how she behaves, what makes her happy or frustrated, what she truly cares about.

 This empathetic approach is an echo of the design thinking pioneered at Stanford University’s D-School and in the Palo Alto-founded global design agency IDEO.
-The first step of this human-centred process is always is to empathise with the customer, preferably by direct, hands-on observation.
-To walk in their shoes.
+The first step of this human-centered process is always to empathize with the customer, preferably by direct, hands-on observation, to walk in their shoes.
 Using the language of Zen Buddhism, entrepreneurs bring a humble ‘beginner’s mind’ to how a product works in the life of the user.
 The art of innovation is to question everything, rather than mindlessly accept what has gone before.

 Ask yourself: What can you do to walk in the shoes of your customers?
 How might you inject a “beginner’s mind” in your innovation team?

 3. Don’t look for Mr Right, find Mr Right Now